javascriptcowboy/weather/README.md

 Search weather using Weather Underground

 ## TODO
-* Clear comparables when going back to index route
 * get findMany method of local storage adapter to work for compare route

 ## Prerequisites